 Your application should be with us at UCAS by one of these dates – depending on what course you apply for:

-- 15 October at 18:00 for the universities of Oxford, Cambridge or any professional course in medicine, veterinary medicine/science and dentistry.
-(The deadline was midnight for 2014 entry.)
+- 15 October at 18:00* for the universities of Oxford, Cambridge or most professional courses in medicine, veterinary medicine/science and dentistry.

 - 15 January at 18:00* for the majority of courses